Mei Sheng

 Mei Sheng was sent to China on November 5, 2007.
-He was reported to have arrived safely at the Wolong National Nature Reserve on November 8, 2007.
+He was reported to have arrived safely at the Wolong National Nature Reserve three days later, following a break at Chengdu on November 7.
+After the 2008 Sichuan earthquake, Mei Sheng was relocated to Bifengxia Panda Base, just outside Ya'an, where, in May 2009, he successfully bred with a female giant panda, Ying Ying.
+Ying Ying's female cub, born August 26, and named Shu Qin, was sired by another male panda, Lu Lu.

-After the 2008 Sichuan earthquake, Mei Sheng was relocated to Bifengxia Panda Base, just outside Ya'an, where, in May 2009, he successfully copulated with a female giant panda, Ying Ying.
-Ying Ying's female cub, born August 26, and named Shu Qing, was sired by either Mei Sheng or another male, Lu Lu.
+Mei Sheng was one of ten pandas sent from the Chengdu Research Base of Giant Panda Breeding to Nanjing on August 28, 2019, and he was settled in Tangshan.
+On August 21, 2023, Mei Sheng was sent to the Wolong National Nature Reserve in order to "retire".
+By the end of 2024, all giant pandas were expected to return from the United States to China, thereby ending the panda diplomacy, which lasted between the United States and China since 1972.
+Despite worsening China–United States relations, the Chinese government was still willing to send giant pandas to the United States in 2024.